dblock/code.dblock.org/_posts/2021/2021-04-27-walking-ethereum-transaction-logs-to-find-lost-robbies-using-etherscan-api.markdown

 A small handful of these original NFTs are known to still exist.
 We'll call them "Robbies".
 On April 5th, 2021, [frame 269](https://superrare.co/artwork/ai-generated-nude-portrait-7-frame-269-459) sold for 125ETH ($265K).

 If you enjoyed the forensics in [Rare “Lost Robbie” AI Nude NFTs Worth Millions Surface](https://digitalartcollector.com/rare-lost-robbie-ai-nude-nfts-worth-millions-surface/), or if you just want to know how SuperRare or other marketplaces display token history, this post is for you.
-We'll walk the Etherium blockchain transaction logs to find all the Robbies using [etherscan-api](https://www.npmjs.com/package/etherscan-api) ([Etherscan API](https://etherscan.io/apis)).
+We'll walk the Ethereum blockchain transaction logs to find all the Robbies using [etherscan-api](https://www.npmjs.com/package/etherscan-api) ([Etherscan API](https://etherscan.io/apis)).

 Please do note that I am no expert, and that I would greatly appreciate suggestions and fixes to my approach and [the code](https://github.com/dblock/lost-robbies).